 So in my lifetime, I have found hundreds of them!
 Although some people think they are good luck, I certainly have not found them to have brought me any noticeable change in luck.
 I’m still here re-using teabags and waiting for my goddamn lottery win.

-It is a good conversation starter though, especially since I have even met stupid garbage people who don’t believe they exist at all.
+It’s a good conversation starter though, especially since I’ve even met garbage people who don’t believe they exist at all.

 How to Find a Four Leaf Clover